-With over 35,000 tourists a year, the EBC (Everest Base Camp) Trek is no doubt one of the most recognized Trekking Package in Nepal.
-The name itself invokes dreams of towering peaks & sky high altitudes, but just how difficult is the EBC Trek for the typical hiker/trekker?
+With over 35,000 tourists a year, the EBC (Everest Base Camp) Trek is undoubtedly one of the most recognized Trekking Package in Nepal.
+The name itself invokes dreams of towering peaks & sky-high altitudes, but just how difficult is the EBC Trek for the typical hiker/trekker?

-First of all, it must be kept in mind that the EBC (Everest Base Camp) Treks needs no climbing proficiency & there’re surely no technical climbing sections to the base camp.
-With strong will power & basic fitness level, you can accomplish the trek.
-We’ve witnessed young and old, underweight and overweight accomplished the trek – with a big smile on their face.
+First of all, it must be kept in mind that the EBC (Everest Base Camp) Treks needs no climbing proficiency & there're surely no technical climbing sections to the base camp.
+Therefore, with strong willpower & a basic fitness level, you can accomplish the trek.
+We've witnessed young and old, underweight and overweight accomplished the trek – with a big smile on their face.

-That having been said, there’re surely some factors that must be taken into account before the actual trek, such as length, altitude and training that’ll allow you to better comprehend what you’re getting yourself into before deciding in Everest Region Trekking.
+That is has been said; there're surely some factors that must be considered before the actual trek, such as length, altitude, and training, that'll allow you to comprehend better what you're getting yourself into before deciding on Everest Region Trekking.

-Without any hesitation the most difficult & overlooked aspect of the Everest Base Camp Trek is the altitude.
-The high altitude profile presented by this trek surely makes the going more difficult.
-Acute Mountain Sickness shouldn’t be taken lightly nor underestimated, particularly at the altitudes reached on the EBC trek.
+Without any hesitation, the most challenging & overlooked aspect of the Everest Base Camp Trek is the altitude.
+The high altitude profile presented by this trek indeed makes the going more difficult.
+Therefore, acute Mountain Sickness shouldn't be taken lightly nor underestimated, particularly at the altitudes reached on the EBC trek.

-On a regular 14-day trek itinerary, you will be trekking for 12 days, with a normal distance each day of approximately 15 kilometers.
-Though 15 kilometers a day does not sound like much, the land is usually steep, rocky and very slow moving.
+On a typical 14-day trek itinerary, you will be trekking for 12 days, with an average distance each day of approximately 15 kilometers.
+Though 15 kilometers a day does not sound like much, the land is usually steep, rocky, and slow-moving.
 Also, keep in mind that this is a wilderness trek & the trail has no paved sections.

-You don’t have to be an Olympian to trek the EBC(Everest Base Camp) Trekking.
-However, you do need some sort training before the trek.
+You don't have to be an Olympian to trek the EBC(Everest Base Camp) Trekking.
+However, you do need some training before the tour.
 And your training plan should include several long hikes or walks a week, strength training at the gym, and aerobic exercises.

-I hope this post has given you a good idea as to the Everest Base Camp trek difficulty & the best way to prepare for it.
+I hope this post has given you a good idea of the Everest Base Camp trek difficulty & the best way to prepare for it.
 Best Of Luck!

 - Tips of Prevent High Altitude Sickness in Trekking in Nepal